 The proposed development of a new 259,095 square foot, six-story, office building and eight-level parking structure is consistent with the EWPP and implements a project that furthers the vision and goals for the development of the East Whisman Area.
 The site design and architectural design of the office building and parking structure, including colors, materials, and architectural elements, are well-designed and compatible with the surrounding area.
 Additionally, approval of the project would not result in significant environmental impacts with implementation of the conditions of approval; therefore, the proposed project would not have a significant impact on the environment.

 ALTERNATIVES

-- 1. Recommend approval of the project with modified conditions. - 2.
-Refer the project back to the Development Review Committee for additional consideration. - 3.
-Recommend Council denial of the project.
+- 1. Approve the project with modified conditions of approval. - 2.
+Refer the project back to the EPC and/or the DRC for additional consideration. - 3.
+Deny the project.